CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 ## job ID

-Job ID is unique identifier in a job.
+Job ID is a unique identifier in a job.
 Job ID is crucial to track, manipulate or delete job, as well as to identify your problem to user support.

-Under some circumstances the job can be identified by the number only (e.g. `13010171.`).
-In general, however, the PBS server suffix is needed, too, to fully identify the job (e.g. `13010171.meta-pbs.metqcentrum.cz`).
+Under some circumstances, the job can be identified by the number only (e.g. `13010171.`).
+In general, however, the PBS server suffix is needed, too, to fully identify the job (e.g. `13010171.meta-pbs.metacentrum.cz`).

 You can get the job ID:

-- after running `qsub` command
+- after running the `qsub` command
-- by `echo $PBS_JOBID` in interactive job  or in the batch script
+- by `echo $PBS_JOBID` in the interactive job  or in the batch script
 - by `qstat -u your_username @pbs-m1.metacentrum.cz

 Within interactive job: